kanakamedala-rajesh/SecureStorage/docs/key_design_points.md

 - Error Handling: Uses strerror(errno) for system call errors and logs appropriately.

-- Non-Blocking: inotify_init1(IN_NONBLOCK) and pipe() are used, and poll() manages waiting, which is essential for the stop mechanism to work without forced thread termination.
+- Non-Blocking: inotify_init() is used, and the returned file descriptor is set to non-blocking using fcntl().
+This, along with a pipe and poll(), manages waiting and is essential for the stop mechanism to work without forced thread termination.